snebel29/snebel29.github.io/_posts/2019-08-10-watch-for-kubernetes-resources-changes-and-trigger-handlers-using-kwatchman.md

 ---
 layout: post
 title: Watch for kubernetes resources changes and trigger handlers using kwatchman
+description: Watch for kubernetes resources changes and trigger handlers using kwatchman
 ---

 What is the real [Cost of Change](https://www.newnettechnologies.com/whitepaper/nnt-whitepaper-problem-with-itil-change-management-process.pdf) ?